avo-hq/docs.avohq.io/docs/3.0/dashboards.md

 ### Partial card

 You can use a partial card to add custom content to a card.
-Generate one by running `bin/rails g avo:card:partial custom_card`.
+Generate one by running `bin/rails g avo:card custom_card --type partial`.
 That will create the card class and the partial for it.

 ```ruby{5}
 class ExampleCustomPartial < Avo::Dashboards::PartialCard